AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/PI-to-OCS-Data-Transfers/overview-data-transfers.md

 uid: overview-data-transfers
 ---

-# Transfer PI System data to OCS
+# Overview of data transfers

 To transfer PI System data to OCS, you must first create a data transfer by setting filter criteria and choosing PI points for the transfer.
 After, you will stream the selected PI points from your on-premises PI System to OCS.